-Version Number: 1.20 Author: EREA Date Modified: 25 January 2022 Document Owner: EREA
+Version Number: 1.23 Author: EREA Date Modified: 2 November 2022 Document Owner: EREA

-Where there is a significant injury or immediate risk of significant injury to a student, the priority is meeting the medical and safety needs of the student, which may require the administration of first aid, immediate contact with emergency services and contacting the student's parent(s) or care-provider(s).
 Behaviour between students is managed in accordance with Edmund Rice Education Australia's written processes for the conduct of students, or relevant behaviour support guidelines.
 In cases where criminal offences have been alleged, for example the serious assault of a student by another student over the age of 10 years, parents and care-providers should be made aware of the option to pursue action through the Queensland Police Service.
 EREA Schools or entities will cooperate with any resulting investigation.
 Allegations of bullying behaviours, including online behaviours, are managed in accordance with individual School's bullying procedures.